opencdms-dev/pyopencdms-old/README.md

 ```

 Similarly, we can use all other providers except `opencdms` provider.
 Here is an example of opencdms provider

-First set the required environment variables to point to a running instance of clide database.
-Below are the default values used in the configuration:
+The default connection parameters are:

 CLIDE_DB_HOST =  127.0.0.1
 CLIDE_DB_PORT =  5432